 Balsam Lake (WBIC 2620600) is a 2,054 acre stratified drainage lake in central Polk County, Wisconsin in the Towns of Balsam Lake, Milltown, Georgetown, and Apple River (T34N R17W S10 NE NE).
 The lake reaches a maximum depth of 37ft north of Cedar Island in the western basin and has an average depth of 20ft (Hopke et al. 1964).
-Balsam Lake is mesotrophic bordering on eutrophic in nature and water clarity is fair with historical summer Secchi readings averaging 6ft in East Balsam, 7ft in Little Balsam, and 8ft in the deep hole north of Cedar Island (WDNR 2014).
+Balsam Lake is mesotrophic bordering on eutrophic in nature and water clarity is fair with historical summer Secchi readings averaging 6ft in East Balsam, 7ft in Little Balsam, and 8ft in the deep hole north of Cedar Island (WDNR 2015).
 Bottom substrate is variable with muck bottoms in most bays, and rock/sand bars in the Big and Little Narrows and around the lake's many islands.

-Figure 1: Balsam Lake with 2014 CLP Treatment Areas
+Figure 1: Balsam Lake with 2015 CLP Treatment Areas

 Curly-leaf pondweed (Potamogeton crispus) (CLP) is an invasive exotic plant that is common to abundant in parts of Balsam Lake.
 In their 2010 Wisconsin Department of Natural Resources (WDNR) approved Aquatic Plant Management Plan (APMP), the Balsam Lake Protection and Rehabilitation District's (BLPRD) identified a) reducing overall lake coverage of CLP to <20 acres and b) relieving navigation impairment caused by canopied CLP beds as management goals (Clemens 2010).
 As part of their continuing efforts to meet these goals, in the spring of 2014, the BLPRD and the WDNR authorized the herbicide treatment of five CLP beds in East Balsam Lake.
-Collectively, they totaled 65.49 acres or approximately 3.19% of the lake's total surface area (Figure 1).
-These beds were selected based on the 2013 spring CLP bed mapping survey that found they were the largest areas of CLP on the lake, and because they were interfering with boat traffic and/or restricting resident access to the lake from their docks.
+These beds, which totaled 65.49 acres, were selected based on the 2013 spring CLP bed mapping survey that found they were the largest areas of CLP on the lake, and because they were interfering with boat traffic and/or restricting resident access to the lake from their docks.
+Although no CLP beds were found in East Balsam following the treatment, the fall 2014 turion survey suggested there would again be significant amounts of CLP in East Balsam.
+Because of this, in spring 2015, 65.45 acres or approximately 3.19% of the lake's total surface area were again treated (Figure 1).

-Following the herbicide application on May 28th, we completed a June 15th posttreatment survey to evaluate the effectiveness of this control effort.
-From June 17-20th, we also searched the lake's visible littoral zone and mapped all CLP beds found.
-These surveys showed that CLP plants were all but eliminated from East Balsam by the treatment.
-Knowing there was a potential for the beds to return in 2015, the BLPRD, under the direction of Harmony Environmental, requested a late fall CLP turion survey to determine the level of latent turions remaining in the lake substrate.
+Following the herbicide application on May 5th, we completed a May 31st posttreatment survey to evaluate the effectiveness of this control effort.
+On June 13th, we also searched the lake's visible littoral zone and mapped all CLP beds found.
+As in 2014, these surveys showed that CLP plants were all but eliminated from East Balsam by the treatment.
+Knowing there was still the potential for the beds to return in 2016, the BLPRD, under the direction of Harmony Environmental, requested a late fall CLP turion survey to determine the level of any latent turions remaining in the lake substrate.